terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 In the diagram below
 - LEFT: Before LLMs, the Palantir-SW had just wizards/magic-balls (the analyzers and the watchers of the analyzers) that were implemented in procedural programming.
 Reliable and safe.
 A human.
 Like the old wizard in Lord of the Rings.
 - RIGHT: With LLMs, the Palantir-SW now has new AI wizards/magic-balls embedded inside the old wizards/magic-balls.
 AI has no intelligence (and can not be trusted).
+An LLM is programmed on training data that you did not control (and you can not determine the training data from analyzing the model, even if you knew the NN weights/biases).
+And the model is often remote.
 This requires extra security that Palantir-SW provides. **You need Palantir-type systems now more than ever.**

 *The fantasy world -- (left) a crystal ball (called a "palantir" ("seeing stone") in The Lord of the Rings) and (right) AGI (a myth that digital circuits can host intelligence)* <br><img src="/assets/pal_9_06.png" alt="drones" width="25%" style="border: 1px solid #999;"> <img src="/assets/777_02.png" alt="drones" width="30%" style="border: 1px solid #999;"><br>